 DECISIONS CONCERNING STUDENT PARTICIPATION IN THE ABOVE ACTIVITIES WILL ALSO INCLUDE ATTENDANCE AND GRADES, AS WELL AS STUDENT BEHAVIOR.)
 Student eligibility for special activities and field trips (Include, but are not limited to Cedar Point, Spring Dance, Class Trips)

-- Must be on Level 1 - Must be passing core classes - Must have school fees paid, including office fees, library fees and lunch fees - Must have 10 days or less of excused absences, or have medical excuses for any days exceeding 10 - In addition at 20+ points in one year, a student may be recommended for expulsion. - Administration will have the final say in all eligibility matters
+- Must be passing core classes - Must have school fees paid, including office fees, library fees and lunch fees - Must have 10 days or less of excused absences, or have medical excuses for any days exceeding 10

+- Must have no more than one out of school suspension for the year. - In addition multiple suspensions in one year may result in a student being recommended for expulsion. - Administration will have the final say in all eligibility matters